Social-Evolution-and-Behavior/anTraX/docs/quickstart.md

 ```console
 antrax graph-explorer <path-to-JS16>
 ```
->  **Note:** Due to a bug, the graph-explorer app cannot be lanched from the command line in MCR (compiled) mode.
-As a workaround, it can be launched from the anTraX main app, by selecting it from the **Tools** menu, after loading an experiment.

 See [Using the graph explorer to view and debug ID assignments](propagation.md#using-the-graph-explorer-to-view-and-debug-id-assignments) for details about using the app.